adonisjs/v5-docs/content/guides/http/direct-file-uploads.md

 ```

 ## Caveats
-When working with the stream directly, you cannot access the form input fields before the entire stream has been processed.
+When working with the stream directly, you cannot access the form input fields before processing the entire stream.
 This is because the form fields and files are both parts of a single stream, and hence they are available only when the stream is processed.

 #### ❌ Incorrect
 ```ts